-Many of the issues surrounding “digital assets” are quite adequately provided for by the current law and may even be perfectly well dealt with under the terms of a Will that appears to have very conventional provisions and no apparent reference to anything to do with IT.
+Many of the issues surrounding “digital assets” are quite adequately provided for by the current law and may even be perfectly well dealt with under the terms of a Will that appears to have very conventional provisions and no apparent reference to anything to do with I.T.

-A similar issue arises with all other online accounts where there maybe credit or debit balances.
-One of the classic examples of those are online gambling accounts where – perhaps surprisingly – there maybe winnings that form part of the estate and the deceased may have been less open about that than other online accounts with potential outstanding debits and credits such as an Amazon or eBay account.
+A similar issue arises with all other online accounts where there may be credit or debit balances.
+One of the classic examples of those are online gambling accounts where (perhaps surprisingly) there maybe winnings that form part of the estate and the deceased may have been less open about that than other online accounts with potential outstanding debits and credits such as an Amazon or eBay account.

-There will be people who have valuable intellectual property which exists on their computers, hard disks or in the Cloud.
-Here it maybe that these rights need to continue to be exploited after their death for the benefit of those who inherit from the deceased.
+There will also be people who have valuable intellectual property which exists on their computers, hard disks or in the Cloud.
+Here it may be that these rights need to continue to be exploited after their death for the benefit of those who inherit from the deceased.
 Having separate executors appointed specifically for this purpose may well be sensible, and seem a novel innovation but in reality, this is nothing more than the practice that writers, musicians and composers have undertaken ever since the concept of copyright and patents were invented.
 Appointing what are called “literary executors” for digital items may sound odd, but musicians have had “literary executors” for years.